-#1 If you want to use a passive monitor system in your home studio then I will warn you that you will disturb your neighbours with that big amount of sound.
-I don’t recommend you a passive monitor for home studios.
+#1 If you want to use a passive monitor system in your home studio then I will warn you that you will disturb your neighbors with that big amount of sound.
+I don’t recommend a passive monitor for home studios.

 #2 The second demerit using passive monitor speakers in home studios is, they are far-field speakers and don’t give you the right amount of sound to your ears if placed near your ears.